token03/pokeclash/README.md

 # pokeclash

-pokemon tower defense game using sfml
+fun little pokemon tower defense game written in c++

 ## Build Setup

-Before you start with the setup, make sure that you have a C++ compiler that supports C++20, OpenGL, and SFML installed on your machine.
+Before you start with the setup, make sure that you have a C++ compiler that supports C++20

+Make sure you also have OpenGL, and SFML installed on your machine.

 1. **Clone the repository**